A Nightmare on Elm Street 2: Freddy's Revenge: Casting

-New Line Cinema originally thought to save money by simply using an unnamed extra in a rubber mask to play Freddy - as had been the case for masked, mute, impersonal killers like Jason Voorhees and Michael Myers - but reconsidered when they realized that the man had the gait and posture of "a dimestore monster" or "Frankenstein's monster" as opposed to Robert Englund's classically trained physical acting.
-The extra as Freddy still remained in one scene left in the film, during coach Schneider's death scene in the shower, though obscured by excessive water steam.
+New Line Cinema originally thought to save money by not hiring Robert Englund to reprise his role as Freddy and instead simply use an unnamed extra in a rubber mask to play the part - as had been the case for masked, mute, impersonal killers like Jason Voorhees and Michael Myers - but reconsidered when they realized that the man had the gait and posture of "a dimestore monster" or "Frankenstein's monster" as opposed to Englund's classically trained physical acting.
+Footage of the extra as Freddy does appear in the film, during Coach Schneider (Marshall Bell)'s death scene in the shower, though obscured by excessive water steam.
 Realizing their mistake, the producers quickly brought back Englund for the rest of the film and series.
-Robert Shaye, head of New Line Cinema, wanted to play the role of Ron Grady's father but was denied by director Jack Sholder who gave him the non-speaking role of the bartender at the S&M bar that Jesse visits.
-Shaye would later recall in Never Sleep Again that his leather outfit was purchased from LA Store The Pleasure Chest.
+Robert Shaye, head of New Line Cinema, wanted to play the role of Ron Grady's father (played in the film by Lyman Ward) but was denied by director Jack Sholder who gave him the non-speaking role of the bartender at the S&M bar that Jesse visits.
+Shaye would later recall in Never Sleep Again: The Elm Street Legacy that his leather outfit was purchased from Los Angeles store The Pleasure Chest.

+The 2010 documentary Never Sleep Again covered the casting of the other leads- the main contenders for the role of Jesse were Mark Patton and Brad Pitt; Pitt lost the role as he was deemed 'too nice' by the producers.
+Mark Patton had recently received positive critical attention for his role in Come Back to the 5 & Dime, Jimmy Dean, Jimmy Dean.
+Both Patton and co-star Robert Rusler (who played Ron Grady) were allowed to sit in on the casting of Lisa.
+Kim Myers was chosen because, according to director Sholder, she looked like a young Meryl Streep.